hummingbirdy2/docker-remux-box/README.md

 ## Limitations

-- `eac3to` had some strange issues running trough `wine` (only way to run it on linux without VM).
+- Occasionally `eac3to` had strange issues when it's running trough `wine` (only way to run it on linux without VM).
 So be particularly careful about his logs. :warning:
-- `bdinfo` or `eac3to` can't be use on .iso file
+- `bdinfo` or `eac3to` can't be use on .iso files.

 ## Usage